 The common denominator among all those models is that the software, processing power, OS, and other aspects of development are provided for and accessible through PaaS.

 Another benefit is time.
 Between installing and configuring a new OS, software, and other necessities on a work station, a lot of time is needed.
 Add to that the network infrastructure maintenance required to ensure everything works smoothly and securely.
-PaaS takes much of the maintenance time away from companies, leaving only actual development time to get to work.
+PaaS (Platform as a Service) takes much of the maintenance time away from companies, leaving only actual development time to get to work.

 Finally, the cost savings are significant.
 With a cloud-based OS and software, companies don’t necessarily have to invest in high-powered in-house computers for developers to work on.
 While computing devices and Internet access are still part of any company’s budget, this technology no longer has to be specced to meet the intensive demands of software development.
 Even cost considerations such as security can be passed onto the PaaS itself as part of the all-in-one package it provides.